THE BERTHA CHALLENGE

 Applications Now Closed

-Bertha Foundation is excited to launch the next Bertha Challenge: an opportunity for activists and investigative journalists to spend a year producing a body of work that responds to one pressing social justice challenge.
+Bertha Foundation is excited to announce the launch of the fourth Bertha Challenge: an opportunity for activists and investigative journalists to spend a year working on one pressing social justice challenge and to deliver a body of work at the end of the Fellowship year.
 Successful applicants will receive non-residential paid Fellowships and project budgets to work independently and together to:

-The third Bertha Challenge will begin in January 2022 with a focus on water, specifically supporting Bertha Fellows to answer the following question:
+The fourth Bertha Challenge will begin in January 2023 with a focus on food, specifically supporting Bertha Fellows to answer the following question:

-To read more about our current and previous cohorts of Bertha Fellows visit the main Bertha Challenge page on our website.
+To read more about our current cohort of Bertha Fellows visit the main Bertha Challenge page on our website.

-At Bertha we know that many activists and investigative journalists are already doing groundbreaking work to investigate, amplify their work and connect with each other.
-The Bertha Challenge aims to support this by providing time to work exclusively on a focused project, the spaces in which to connect with a diverse global cohort of Bertha Fellows and partners, and the resources to develop and deliver tangible products that speak directly to the Bertha Challenge question.
+At Bertha we know that many activists and investigative journalists are already doing groundbreaking work to investigate and amplify their work and to connect with each other.
+The Bertha Challenge aims to support this work by providing time to work exclusively on a focused project, the spaces in which to connect with a diverse global cohort of Bertha Fellows and partners, and the resources to develop and deliver tangible projects that speak directly to the Challenge question.

 Our Fellowships offer:

-Income for each Bertha Fellow for one year, not exceeding USD $62,400 and commensurate with the applicant’s current or equivalent salary at the host organization - ideally a media outlet for an investigative journalist and an NGO, community organization or social movement for an activist.
+- Income for each Bertha Fellow for one year, not exceeding USD $64,900 and commensurate with the applicant’s current or equivalent salary at the host organization – ideally a media outlet for an investigative journalist and an NGO, community organization or social movement for an activist

-A Project Fund of up to USD $10,000 for each Bertha Fellow to produce a culminating product that responds to the question posed by the Bertha Challenge, and that is directed towards a specific audience.
-This could be, for example, a series of articles, videos, podcasts, games or drama productions.
-Activists and journalists working as a pair will have the option to pool their project funding to produce projects on a larger scale.
+- A Project Fund of up to USD $10,000 for each Bertha Fellow to produce their final projects that respond to the question posed by the Bertha Challenge, and that is directed towards a specific audience.
+This could be a series of articles, videos, podcasts, games or drama productions, for example.
+Joint activist and journalist applicants will have the option to pool their project funding to produce projects on a larger scale

-Regular online discussions with topics on a range of issues from current debates around water preservation to methods of investigation, methods of communicating findings through news media, storytelling, popular education and more.
+- Regular online discussions with topics on a range of issues from current debates around food to methods of investigation, methods of communicating findings through news media, storytelling, popular education and more

-Network development through the global cohort of past and present Bertha Fellows and exposure to relevant partners within and beyond the Bertha network, including our legal partners in the Bertha Justice Network, many of whom are at the forefront of creating legal strategies to address the climate crisis.
+- Network development through the global cohort of Bertha Fellows and exposure to relevant partners within and beyond the Bertha network, including our legal partners in the Bertha Justice Network

-This is a full-time fellowship.
-Bertha Fellows will spend the majority of their time working in their home countries and be required to:
+This is a full-time Fellowship.
+Bertha Fellows will spend their time working in their home countries and be required to:

-- Attend in-person global convenings that take place at the beginning and end of the Bertha Challenge
+- Attend an in-person global convening that will take place towards the beginning of the Challenge

-- Develop and deliver a culminating product that responds to the Bertha Challenge question
+- Develop and deliver a project that responds to the Bertha Challenge question

 - Participate in two virtual meetings per month, and occasionally facilitate these meetings